royweiss1/GPT_Keylogger/README.md

 ```
 Use it with:
 ```
-python GPT_Keylogger.py --play
+python GPT_Keylogger.py --Playground
 ```

-This module can also be found in the PlugAndPlay.ipynb notebook.
+This module can also be found in the Playground.ipynb notebook.

 ### Generation ###
 This module offers full evaluation of our framework against an arbitrary AI Assistent responses dataset.
 We offer the option to both generate decyphered responses and also evaluate their similarity to the original responses.